 The topics for discussion in the workshop will include (but are not limited to) the following:

 The workshop will include several invited expert speakers from NMCAs, Industry, Academic and the VGI/Crowdsourcing communities to set the scene on their view of Crowdsourcing in National Mapping.
-These will be announced in early 2017.
+Please see the tentative programme schedule below.

 This workshop follows on from a very successful workshop and short funded projects (funded at short internship level) in 2012/2013 managed by Peter Mooney and Jeremy Morley with the support of EuroSDR, AGILE, ESRI Europe, and several participating National Mapping and Cadastral Agencies.
 Details of this workshop and projects are outlined in the report which is available for downloading and viewing in PDF format.